Living in Salt Lake City

 The Great Outdoors

-Access to a variety of outdoor activities is truly out our back door.
+On any given weekend you will find our residents trail running, road and mountain biking, rock climbing, fishing, golfing, and more.
+Utah boasts five National Parks: Arches, Bryce Canyon, Canyonlands, Capitol Reef and Zion.
+They are truly unique and spectacular, and they are easy to visit on a weekend trip.
 Seven world-class ski resorts are within 45 minutes from the University hospital.
-In addition, there are endless opportunities for trail running, road and mountain biking, rock climbing, fishing, golfing, and more.
-Utah boasts five National Parks: Arches, Bryce Canyon, Canyonlands, Capitol Reef and Zion.
-They are truly unique and spectacular and, they are easy to visit on a weekend trip.